Sanapsumit/student-record-system/README.md

 ## 🙌 About Me

 I'm **Sumit Sanap**, a first-year BTech CSE student, passionate about learning how to code and building real-world projects.
-This is my first GitHub project as I begin my developer journey — and there’s more to come! 🚀
+This is my first GitHub project as I begin my developer journey — and there’s more to come!. 🚀